dnullptr/java-multithread/README.md

 i.e in my case I had a 8C/16T i9 CPU so I created 16 threads (*But could use any number>1 and number<=16)

 With this one little program you can understand basically all the fundamentals of Threads, Concurrency, (Kind of) Shared Resource, Volatile memory etc.

+# This program was created as a simple question for my Year 2 students as a cool example.
+If anyone finds it - enjoy :)